-Title VIII of ANILCA requires the Secretaries to administer a subsistence preference on public lands.
+Title VIII of ANILCA requires the Secretaries to administer a subsistence priority on public lands.
 The scope of this program is limited by definition to certain public lands.
-Likewise, these regulations have no potential takings of private property implications as defined by Executive Order 12630.
+Likewise, these regulations have no potential implications for takings of private property as defined by Executive Order 12630.